Azure-Lazuline/xpc-triblader-trithrow/README.md

 ### Installation

+To use, install [ccloader](https://github.com/CCDirectLink/CCLoader), and go to the "Mods" menu ingame (the button at the *top* of the Options menu, not the tab on the right) and it should be listed there to select and install.
+You need to install Xenon's Playable Classes from that menu too of course!

-To use, install [ccloader](https://github.com/CCDirectLink/CCLoader) and then put [the .ccmod file](https://github.com/Azure-Lazuline/xpc-triblader-trithrow/releases) in your mods folder.
-You'll have to install [Xenon's Playable Classes](https://github.com/XenonA7/xenons-playable-classes) the same way of course.
+You can also install manually by placing [the .ccmod file](https://github.com/Azure-Lazuline/xpc-triblader-trithrow/releases) in your ccloader mods folder.